akshaykmr/hogwatch/README.md

 I am really overwhelmed by the response.
 However the project is still very much unfinished.

 Here are somethings that need to be fixed/added for eg.

- - fix some bugs on frontend.(proper sort on listing/chart switching etc.)
+ - fix some bugs on frontend
+     + sort on transfer_amount instead
+     + fix error #15 on switching charts
  - kill nethogs process on exit // fails sometimes
+ - filter by device such as wlan,eth0 (frontend ui)
+ - show more details such as pid,user with improved ui (possible for linux)
  - store history for restarts
  - proper packaging
  - unit tests